Gunnar Bjurner: Career

 Bjurner captained HSwMS Dristigheten, HSwMS Sverige from 1926 to 1927 and HSwMS Oscar II on a trip to the Mediterranean between 1929 and 1930.
-Bjurner was promoted to captain in 1931, was head of Karlskrona Shipyard from 1931 to 1936, and commanded the Winter Squadron (Vintereskadern) from 1933 to 1934.
+Bjurner was promoted to captain in 1931, was head of Karlskrona Naval Yard from 1931 to 1936, and commanded the Winter Squadron (Vintereskadern) from 1933 to 1934.
 He was promoted to rear admiral in 1936 and was appointed Commanding Admiral and station commander in Karlskrona the same year.
 Bjurner was then commander of the South Coast Naval District from 1937 to 1938 when he was appointed head of the Royal Swedish Naval Materiel Administration.
 Bjurner's time as head of the Royal Swedish Naval Materiel Administration coincided with World War II and the turbulent time immediately before the outbreak of war.
 Intensive work was initiated to cover the shortcomings in the navy's mobilization equipment.
 New shipbuilding was forced, older ships were modernized and planned mobilization productions were initiated, etc.

 Bjurner also had several public assignments during his career.
 He was chairman of the naval officers' association and the navy's representation fund in Karlskrona, chairman of the Society for Swedish Culture Abroad's (Riksföreningen för svenskhetens bevarande i utlandet) local branch in Karlskrona from 1932 to 1938 and president of the Rotary Club in Karlskrona from 1936 to 1938.
 Furthermore, Bjurner was chairman of the Naval Pension Fund (Flottans pensionskassa) from 1936 to 1938, the Swedish Sailing School Association (Stiftelsen Svenska seglarskolan) in 1944 and member of the board of the Maritime Museum from 1939 to 1943.
 Bjurner resigned as head of the Royal Swedish Naval Materiel Administration prematurely in 1943 and served as investigator at the Ministry of Defence regarding the naval materiel from 1943 to 1945.
 Bjurner also assisted General Olof Thörnell in compiling a history of Sweden's defense preparedness before and during World War II.
 Bjurner retired in 1947 was promoted to vice admiral on the retirement list the same year.